9 May 2019

 The struggle with doing A/B testing is having a large enough sample size.
 Use a A/B Sample Size Calculator to find the right sample size.

-Rule 7: Test again
+Rule 7: Test and test again

 What is your experience with A/B testing?
 Which elements do you want to test?
 What improvements do you see?
 Tell us all about it on Twitter with the Hashtag #emailmarketing.